 The bus will turn into a small car park, adjacent to Brighton Beach, where coaches and their passengers are welcomed by a member of the visitor services team who issues each coach with a coach identification number.
 Each passenger will also receive an individual tag with their coach number on it which you should attach to your clothing.
 This will help visitors to indentify their coach at the end of the services.

 From the 'Tag Point' your bus will procede north to the drop off point, near Beach cemetery, where you will leave the bus.
-Here you will pass through security.
 Be aware that any opened bottle will be confiscated so if you wish to take your own water into the site, don’t open it until you have passed through security.
-There are plenty of food and drink vendors selling water also.
+There are food and drink vendors selling water also.